ABOUT | BIO

 Rachel holds a PhD from the University of Surrey in the UK and a Master of Tourism Management from Griffith University in Australia.
 She also has undergraduate degrees in both business management and sociology from Canadian Universities.

-She has taught at both colleges and universities delivering classes on sustainable tourism, research, ecotourism/adventure recreation, tourism policy and strategic business development.
+She has taught at both colleges and universities delivering classes on sustainable tourism, research, ecotourism/adventure recreation, tourism policy, marketing and strategic business development.
 In addition to giving worldwide lectures on sustainable tourism and urban sustainability, she has guest lectured at events and conferences worldwide and contributes to the tourism community through a number of boards and memberships.

 For a list of publications, click here.